-During year 2021, the Board, with the assistance of the Audit Committee, conducted a review of the effectiveness and adequacy of the Group's risk management and internal control systems, covering financial, operational, compliance control and risk management functions.
-To assist the Board and Audit Committee to fulfill its responsibilities, the senior management has identified, updated and reported the key risk areas which covered all aspects of corporate strategies, operation and finance to the Board.
-The Group Internal Audit Department also conducted selective reviews on the effectiveness of the risk management and internal control systems of the Group over operational, financial and compliance controls and submitted the internal audit report to the Audit Committee and the Board.
-After reviewing the Group's risk management and internal control system and the findings in the internal audit report, the Board and the Audit Committee and were not aware of any areas of concern that would have a material impact on the Group's financial position or results of operations and considered the risk management and internal control systems to be generally effective and adequate including the adequacy of resources, staff qualifications and experience, training programs and budget of the accounting, internal audit and financial reporting functions.
+During the financial year ended 31st December, 2022, the Audit Committee assessed broadly any special risks faced by the Group and conducted a review on the effectiveness of the risk management and internal control systems of the Group.
+The heads of major departments were required to undertake self-assessments of their key controls.
+Internal Audit Department of Head Office will review their finding.
+The internal audit reporting and findings were assessed by the Audit Committee.
+The Audit Committee then reviewed these findings and reported the same to the Board.
+The Audit Committee and the Board were not aware of any areas of concern that would have a material impact on the Group's financial position or results of operations and considered the risk management and internal control systems to be generally effective and adequate including the adequacy of resources, staff qualifications and experience, training programs and budget of the accounting, internal audit and financial reporting functions.